Students are expected to attend all of their classes.

 A student who adds a course after the official start date should be permitted to complete any missed activities wherever possible.

-Accommodations for absences due to illness are at the discretion of the instructor.
+Approval of absences due to illness are at the discretion of the instructor.

 Faculty are encouraged to consider whether absences are sufficiently documented and outside the student’s control when evaluating potential accommodations.